davidivad96/davidivad96/README.md

 # Hey guys! 👋

-My name is David and I'm a Full-stack developer and DevOps engineer passionate about new technologies.
+My name is David and I'm a DevOps Engineer and Full-Stack Developer passionate about new technologies.
 I am from Granada, a beautiful city in the south of Spain, and currently working at <a href="https://strivelabs.io/">Strivelabs</a>.

 ## About me 👨‍💻